Analysis Actions menu

 • Coverage report for targeted regions: Generates a coverage report for the regions captured by the specific assay that you selected when launching the analysis.

 • Re-annotate analysis: Reannotating will not change the list of identified variants (we do not perform the calling again), it will simply re-annotate the same list of variants using the data available on the day of re-annotation.
 This means that some Germline Variant Classifications might change if they are affected by newer data.
 Re-annotating an analysis is charged at 50% of the price of the original analysis.
+The storage setting will use the re-annotation date as the new creation date.

 • New Gene-List Analysis: This option will restart the analysis with the same sample using a previously generated gene list of selected genes or a gene list created from selected phenotype(s) or disease(s).
 It will appear as a sub-analysis of the initial analysis.